I started one project just to have it trail off into another one – that’s what happened with this DIY Flooring.

 Trimming for weird corners.
 We used a box cutter to make intricate trims and even found it easier to cut the door frames to fit the pieces underneath.

 Grouting time!
-We went for a gray grout to disguise the grime I knew my boys would be tracking in.
+In this case, we opted for a gray grout to disguise the grime that I knew my boys would definitely be tracking in.
 I tried to take pics of the grouting process, but it’s a bit messy and I really didn’t want hardened grout on my nice camera.

-The product we used came in a tub the size of a vegetable shortening can and my trowel didn’t fit.
-I used the small spatula like plastic scraper to apply an initial glob of premixed grout from the tiny tub.
+The product we used came in a tub the size of a vegetable shortening can.
+Unfortunately my trowel didn’t fit.
+For this reason, I used the small spatula like plastic scraper to apply an initial glob of premixed grout from the tiny tub.
 Using the rubber trowel, I was able to spread it really easily.
-Work in small areas, wiping as you go to avoid the hazing effect if you let it dry too long.
+By working in small areas, especially wiping with paper towels as you go, you should be able to avoid the hazing effect.

 The kitchen took a lot longer to grout than the 3 hours of our tiny laundry room.
 I had to divide it into two days, but that may be because I was already exhausted from completing another room.
 Here’s a pic of the grout drying.
 It’s a bit lighter when wet.

-And here’s it dry after 24 hours.
-We were able to grout right up to the hardwood floors without any issues or need to add a threshold.
+Finally, it’s dry after 24 hours.
+Because we were able to grout right up to the hardwood floors without any issues, now we didn’t need to add a threshold.
+SCORE!

 Waiting is the hardest part, but look at the difference!

-Now she’s ready for the ball!
-Every morning, I wake up singing and cannot wait to enter my kitchen with her new, beautiful cinderella shoes!
+At last – she’s ready for the ball!
+Indeed, I wake up singing and cannot wait to enter my kitchen with her new, beautiful cinderella shoes!

 So what’s the bottom line?
 Would you believe me that we changed the look of this room for less than $400 and 3 days?!!